Xacfran/andean_bears/README.md

-# Movement Ecology of *Tremartos ornatus* in the Ecuadorian Andes
+# Movement Ecology of *Tremarctos ornatus* in the Ecuadorian Andes